mehakknasirr/Empty_Chair_Rule/README.md

 ## 🚀 Project Overview

-**The Empty Chair Rule** tracks student participation patterns, lab attendances, and submission trends in real-time.
+**The Missing Seat** tracks student participation patterns, lab attendances, and submission trends in real-time.
 Built with a modular architecture, the system provides faculty and academic advisors with actionable insights, risk heatmaps, and automated intervention tools to retain student engagement proactively.

 ---